jp2321/dl4cv_dev/chapters/chapter5.md

 </exercise>

 <exercise id="39" title="Transfer Learning">
-    How did the parameters changed in the previous exercise?
+    How did the parameters change in the previous exercise?
 <choice>

 <opt text="The trainable parameters decreased, the non-trainable parameters increased" correct="true">